FileOnQ/Imaging.Raw/BUILDING.md

 # How to Compile

-FileOnQ.Imaging.Raw uses a mix of .NET Framework, .NET, and native C/C++ projects.
+FileOnQ.Imaging.Raw uses a mix of .NET Framework, .NET, native C/C++ projects, and CUDA kernels for GPU processing.
 You will need to have additional build tools installed to properly build this locally.
 This readme serves as a guide for new developers to contribute.

 ## Visual Studio and .NET